WHKW: Gradual sports format launch

 The simulcast ended shortly before midnight on June 29, 1990, with a ten-minute sendoff including audio from Don Imus and Jack Paar.
-After the sendoff ended, WGAR changed callsigns to WKNR and picked up Unistar's satellite-based country format utilizing the same automation system WGAR used prior to the simulcast.
+After the sendoff ended, WGAR changed callsigns to WKNR and picked up Unistar's satellite-based country format using the same automation system WGAR used prior to the simulcast.
 Speculation about the forthcoming format included potential bidding for the broadcast rights to the Cavaliers, Indians and Browns, all of which were held by WWWE.
 The format again switched to oldies—also via Unistar—on October 1, with Jim Glass indicating the station could head in a full-service direction similar to Cincinnati's WLW and Indianapolis's WIBC.
 WKNR general manager Robert Barnes also hinted about wanting to create "a strong news and sports presence" for the station.
 WGAR-FM remained in the Broadview Heights facility alongside WKNR until moving to the Crown Centre in Independence by mid-March 1991, combining it with an existing sales office that had been in downtown Cleveland.
 Because of the prolonged simulcast and personnel that had already carried over, WGAR-FM claimed WGAR's history as its own.

 WKNR's satellite-fed music was ultimately a format placeholder until WGAR-FM could depart and end what Robert Barnes called a claustrophobic "mom-and-pop setup."
 At the end of 1990, WKNR added local newscasts, then recruited Larry Calton and former WWWE host Geoff Sindelar to host sports talk shows in afternoon drive.
 By January 7, 1991, Reggie Rucker was added for evenings and the overnight hours taken up by the syndicated Sports Byline USA, with locally based weekend sports shows added a few months later.
 Reaction to the sports-talk block for its debut week, dubbed "Cleveland's SuperFan", was positive enough for management to consider the sustainability of a 24-hour sports format.
 Barnes boasted to the Akron Beacon Journal that Cablevision's ownership interests allowed him to have "full authority and an unlimited budget", but was fired on July 22; Calton was also dismissed in June after making an anti-Semitic slur on-air.
 Former WERE host Greg Brinda was then hired for middays, Philadelphia-based Peter Brown replaced Calton in the lineup, and a morning show with onetime WGCL personality Robert J. Wright debuted on September 9, 1991, finally making WKNR a fulltime sports radio station.
 WEWS-TV meteorologist Don Webster also started providing weather forecasts for the station.